brandonhundt/brandonhundt/_posts/2017-05-15-10-minnesota-city-flags-ranked-from-worst-to-absolute-worst-and-one-thats-alright.md

   - Geography
 tags:
   - flags
+excerpt:
+  - The only thing rarer than the sight of the majestic common loon on a Minnesota city lake is the actual sighting of a Minnesota city flag atop a flagpole.
 ---
 The only thing rarer than the sight of the majestic common loon on a Minnesota city lake is the actual sighting of a Minnesota city flag atop a flagpole.<!--more-->